Outstanding Business Manager Award

 Nicole Tudor, Christmas Hills Primary School

 Like many business managers working in a small school setting, Nicole’s role has required her to service many school requirements beyond her official job title.
 She has worked as an integration aide and takes an interest in the care and development of every student.
-She is also a community liaison, administrator, Occupational Health and Safety and first aid coordinator.
+She is also involved in community liaison, administration, occupational health and safety and is the first aid coordinator.

 Nicole also manages all school council business, participates in professional development and volunteers for school fundraising events.